jgoriasilva/AWS_DeepRacer/README.md

-# AWS DeepRacer experience
+# AWS DeepRacer Experience

-This repo shares my experiments with AWS DeepRacer throughout the classification phase for the CSBC 2024.
+Welcome to my AWS DeepRacer repository, where I share my journey and experiments during the classification phase for the CSBC 2024.

 ## About AWS DeepRacer

-AWS DeepRacer is a competition where you train a small race car to self-driving using reinforcement learning.
-It is available on the AWS console.
+AWS DeepRacer is a competition that challenges you to train a miniature race car to drive autonomously using reinforcement learning.
+This competition is accessible through the AWS console, providing a hands-on experience to self-driving car technology and reinforcement learning.

-## About reinforcement learning and self-driving cars
+## About Reinforcement Learning and Self-Driving Cars

-Reinforcement learning is what powers AWS DeepRacer.
-It’s a way for the car to learn by trying things out and seeing what works best.
-This helps the car make decisions on its own as it drives around.

-In this repo I’ll share what I’ve learned with my experiences, including hyperparameters tuning, reward functions and other tips.

-I hope this can help you on your own journey in the world of autonomous racing.
+Reinforcement learning, the core of AWS DeepRacer, allows the car to learn optimal driving strategies through trial and error.
+By receiving feedback from its actions, the car continuously improves its decision-making skills to navigate the track independently.

+## What You'll Find in This Repository
+In this repository, I share my insights and experiences from participating in the AWS DeepRacer competition.
+This includes:

+- Hyperparameter Tuning: How to better adjust the parameters to optimize the performance of the model.
+- Reward Functions: How to design better reward functions that guide the car's learning process effectively.
+- Tips and Tricks: Practical advice and strategies that I found useful during my experimentation.

+I hope this repository serves as a valuable resource for anyone interested in autonomous racing and reinforcement learning.

 ## Experiments